RConsortium/isc-proposal/out/conference-management-proposal.md

 <!--
 At a high-level address what your proposal is and how it will address the problem identified.
 Highlight any benefits to the R Community that follow from solving the problem.
 This should be your most compelling section.
 -->
 Our proposal is to evaluate a number of open source conference management systems to assess their suitability for use with useR! and satRdays.
-We will set up local versions of these systems to test their functionality and ease of use for all roles (systems administrator, local organizer, program chair, reviewer, conference participant).
+We will set up test versions of these systems to test their functionality and ease of use for all roles (systems administrator, local organizer, program chair, reviewer, conference participant).
 A system will be selected and a production system set up, with a view to be ready for useR!
 2018 and the next satRdays conference \[or for use after satRdays trial period?\]

 Detail
 ------